pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callPosters.md

 <div class="border"><h2>Submissions</h2></div>

-Authors are expected to both present their poster during poster sessions and to give a three (3) minute introductory lightning talk.
+Authors are expected to both present their poster during poster sessions and to give a one minute introductory lightning talk.
 As such, an acceptable submission must include a PDF of the poster text abstract and will form the basis for your lightning talk.<br>